zabealbe/can-cicd/id-generator/README.md

 <pre>
 "name": string
 </pre>
-This field **must be unique** for each message, and should be contain only UPPERCASE letters and "_"
+This field **must be unique** for each message, and should contain only UPPERCASE letters and "_"

 <pre>